clami66/AF_cache/README.md

    source ~/.bashrc
    ```

 3. Run the pipeline for the first time.
-This will automatically download and setup all the necessary DBs/tools.
+This will automatically download and setup all the necessary DBs, tools and AF2 parameters.
 This could take a few hours the first time you run the pipeline.
     ```
     # add --test to skip the alignment step
     nextflow AF_cache.nf --fasta test_data/fasta/all.fasta -resume